 With a microbiome test like the BIOHM Gut Test, you get to see what’s actually going on in your gut, what organisms may be contributing to the issue, and what steps you can take to optimize your gut.

 On the other side of the coin, it can also help you rule out your gut’s balance as contributing to the issues you’re experiencing.

 That makes sense, I know we’ll get into the specifics, but how does the process of actually getting tested work?

 Yes!
 First things first!
-So once you order the BIOHM Gut Report off our site, we send you a kit directly to your home.
+So once you order the BIOHM Gut Test off our site, we send you a kit directly to your home.

 The kit has absolutely everything you need to simply and quickly take the test.

 - Step by step instructions that are super simple to follow

 - The sampling swab and return container